mahalia-bone/mahalia-utils/docs/mahalia-distro.md

 commands may differ dependent on the operating system.
 A microSD card writer is required for this step.

-Download the image from the 64 Studio Ltd server:
+If you require a modified Mahalia image, please see the [build instructions](mahalia-build.md).

+Most users will prefer to download a ready-made image from the 64 Studio server, replacing ??? in the following URL with the version they require, such as 'v9':

 ```
 $ wget -O mahalia-bone.img http://dl.64studio.net/mahalia/mahalia-bone-v???.img